Sudan profile - Media

 Sudanese broadcasting is highly restricted and state TV and radio reflect government policy.
 Pre-censorship ensures that the news reflects official views.

-Sudan ranked among the bottom 10 countries in the 2012 Reporters Without Borders press freedom index.
-"News is controlled, the media are under surveillance and journalists are harassed by the security forces," the watchdog has said.
+Sudan ranks among the bottom 10 countries in the Reporters Without Borders annual press freedom index.

 Satellite dishes are a common sight in affluent areas and pan-Arab TV stations are popular.